-Flash traps: everyone in the area of the flash suffers Pain.
+Flash traps: everyone in the area of the flash suffers pain and 1 point of damage.

-Mechanical traps: if you are struck by anything like a weapon, you take either the Slay effect (if it hits your torso) or the Maim effect (if it hits a limb).
+Mechanical traps: if you are struck by anything like a weapon, other than darts, you take either the slay effect (if it hits your torso) or the maim effect (if it hits a limb).
+If it hits your shield, you suffer knockdown.

 Popper traps: small poppers or string pull-traps represent caltrops or small explosives.
-These Maim the limb that set off the popper.
+These inflict 1 point of damage.